Research / Teaching Area

 Dr. Cowe earned her PhD in American Studies from the University of Glasgow.
 Her doctoral thesis focused on the influence of Zen Buddhist philosophy on the life and work of Henry Miller.
 A monograph derived from this research, entitled Killing the Buddha: Henry Miller’s Long Journey to Satori, was published in September 2020 (Fairleigh Dickinson University Press).

-WRDS 150 Research Area: Nostalgia
+WRDS 150 Research Area: The Politics of Nostalgia

 - Nostalgia/Memory Studies